OpenRCT2/OpenMusic/replacements/openrct2.music.fairground/README.md

 # OpenRCT2/OpenMusic/replacements/openrct2.music.fairground

-The following project is to replace the RCT2 fairground organ with both remastered aswell as new songs to the merry-go-round.
+The following project is to replace the RCT2 fairground organ with both remastered as well as new songs to the merry-go-round.
 The songs need to fit the theme of the original.

 The plan is to collect all midi files of the songs, and then record this from an actual fairground organ.